Whole 30 compliant Paleo Mongolian Beef | 10 ingredients, gluten, sugar, & soy free | Ready in less than 30 minutes!

 - In a medium sized sauce pan, warm 2 teaspoons coconut oil on a medium low heat.
 Add the ginger and garlic to the pan and sauté for a minute or until they become fragrant.
 Gently pour the date water into the pan along with the coconut aminos and 1/2 teaspoon salt.
 Stir and turn to a medium heat, bringing the sauce up to a gentle boil for about 5 minutes.
 Stir every so often to prevent burning.

-- In a small bowl, whisk together 1 tablespoon water with 1 tablespoon arrowroot starch.
+- In a small bowl, whisk together 1 tablespoon water with 1 teaspoon arrowroot starch.
 Whisk until no lumps remain and then gently add it to the sauce to thicken.
 Taste and season as you go - add more salt to your preference.
 Coconut aminos aren't as salty as soy sauce so you may want to add more.

 - Remove the sauce from the heat and set aside while you prepare the beef.